espressif/esp-hosted/README.md

 python3 station_disconnect.py
 ```
 3. `softap_config.py` is a python script for configure ESP32 `softAP mode`.
 User should provide parameters like ssid, password(password length should be 8~64 bytes ASCII), channel ID (It can be any number between 1 to 11), encryption method (0 : OPEN, 2: WPA_PSK, 3:WPA2_PSK, 4: WPA_WPA2_PSK), max connection count( number of Stations to which ESP32 SoftAP can be connected, within the range of [1, 10]) and ssid hidden (it can set to 1 if softAP shouldnt broadcast its ssid else 0). max connection count and ssid hidden parameters are optional user can set this filed to 0.
----
-Note: This script should run in bash

----

 ```
 ex. python3 softap_config.py 'xyz' 'xyz123456' 1 3 4 0